serhatyuna/survey-app/README.md

 ### Viewing Survey Results

--   [ ] Survey Coordinators can select the survey to display from a list of closed surveys
+-   [X] Survey Coordinators can select the survey to display from a list surveys
--   [ ] Survey Coordinators can view survey results as in tabular format showing the number of responses for each of the possible selections to the questions.
+-   [X] Survey Coordinators can view survey results as in a pie chart showing the number of responses for each of the possible selections to the questions.

 ## Bonus features

--   [ ] Survey Respondents cannot complete the same survey more than once (maybe save the e-mail or IP address of the respondent)
+-   [X] Survey Respondents cannot complete the same survey more than once (maybe save the **e-mail** or ~~IP address~~ of the respondent)
--   [ ] Survey Coordinators and Survey Respondents can view graphical representations of survey results (e.g. pie, bar, column, etc. charts)
+-   [X] Survey Coordinators and Survey Respondents can view graphical representations of survey results (e.g. pie, bar, column, etc. charts)

+## TODO

+-   [ ] Display if any form validation errors.